kossiitkgp/docs/community/event-checklist.md

 ## 2.1 How to decide the Topic for the workshop

 - Make sure that the topic adds value to the community.
-The topic doesn't have to be sexy.
+The topic doesn't have to be trendy or in vogue.
 - Atleast a couple of members at KOSS should have enough practical experience to speak about the topic

 ## 2.2 How to decide the content of the workshop